Discover Your Immigration Options with Qualified Legal Services in Kingston

 In this environment it was difficult to imagine that, the very same week, members of one of the El Salvador’s pervasive gangs had stopped this very bus, and threatened those aboard if a protection payment was not made immediately.
 We were told that such threats were not idle, and that another bus driver had recently been doused with gasoline and set ablaze.
 One member of our group had formerly lived in El Salvador, and he opined, “I don’t think things are better now than they were during the civil war.”
 Indeed, the consensus of those I spoke with, including a senior government official, was that the political situation in the country was again deteriorating, and that all of the gains achieved as a consequence of the war were now, if not illusory to begin with, all lost.

-The bus driver negotiated through roads full of humanity in movement: fully loaded dump trucks; couples on their way to work, snuggling in the back of pick-up trucks; brightly-painted school buses full of children with faces distorted as they pressed against the windows; motorcycles with 2 or 3 riders; 3-wheeled vehicles; and the occasional person on horseback.
+The bus driver negotiated through roads full of humanity in movement: fully loaded dump trucks; couples on their way to work, snuggling in the back of pick-up trucks; brightly-painted school buses full of children with faces distorted as they pressed against the windows; motorcycles with two or three riders; three-wheeled vehicles; and the occasional person on horseback.